 About the region

 Mount Arapiles is a rock formation that rises about 140 metres (460 ft) above the Wimmera plains in western Victoria, Australia.
-It is located in Arapiles approximately 10 kilometres (6.2 mi) west of the town of Natimuk and is part of the Mount Arapiles-Tooan State Park.
+It is in Arapiles approximately 10 kilometres (6.2 mi) west of the town of Natimuk and is part of the Mount Arapiles-Tooan State Park.
 Arapiles is a very popular destination for rock climbers due to the quantity and quality of climbs.
 It is one of the premier climbing sites in Australia along with the nearby Grampians.
 The Aboriginal name for Arapiles is Djurite.

 Acknowledgement of Country